HomeBlogEarnings Options Plays, Scientifically: Measuring Implied Move, IV Crush, and Execution Quality with CuteMarkets

 DiagonalTerm-structure view plus mild directionYou want longer gamma, shorter event premiumWrong direction plus IV normalization

-This table is not just conceptual.
+This table is practical.
 It tells you what variable to test:

 • straddle: compare forecast realized move vs implied move